arokiyanisanth/first-project/README.md

 # first-project
-i had attached a  file which was done by me during my internship at INTERNIQ
+i had completed two project in html webpage development as a begineer.